EndBug/pages-preview/README.md

 ### Preview repo

+#### Using my template

+1. Go to [this template](https://github.com/EndBug/preview-template) and generate your repo from there: click "Use this template", fill in name and description, check that "Include all branches" is ticked, and create the repo.

+2. Go into your repo settings, in the Pages tab (Repo settings > Pages) and set "GitHub Actions" as the source.

+#### Manually

 1. Create a new repo that will host your previews.
   This repo will be used for the previews from all your repositories, so you'll need to set this up only once.